Scene Heatmaps: View user position and gaze data back over your scene(s).

 2. Analyzing Data On Your Dashboard

-Step 1: Navigate to the Heatmaps page on your dashboard and select the scene you'd like to analyze from the dropdown menu located in the upper left of the viewing window.
+Step 1: Navigate to the Heatmaps section on the dashboard and select either the "Position" or "Field of View" page.
+Select the scene you'd like to analyze from the dropdown menu located in the upper left of the viewing window.

 Step 2: Once you've selected your scene, data will appear over the scene based on the filters you've applied (e.g. date range & segmentation)